Air conditioning: Screw

 This compressor use two very closely meshing spiral rotors to compress the gas.
 The gas enters at the suction side and moves through the threads as the screws rotate.
 The meshing rotors force the gas through the compressor, and the gas exits at the end of the screws.
 The working area is the inter-lobe volume between the male and female rotors.
 It is larger at the intake end, and decreases along the length of the rotors until the exhaust port.
 This change in volume is the compression.

 Capacity modulation technologies

 There are several ways to modulate the cooling capacity in refrigeration or air conditioning and heating systems.
 The most common in air conditioning are: on-off cycling, hot gas bypass, use or not of liquid injection, manifold configurations of multiple compressors, mechanical modulation (also called digital), and inverter technology.

 Hot gas bypass

 Hot gas bypass involves injecting a quantity of gas from discharge to the suction side.
-The compressor will keep operating at the same speed, but due to the bypass, the refrigerant mass flow circulating with the system is reduced, and thus the cooling capacity.
+The compressor will keep operating at the same speed, but due to the bypass, the refrigerant mass flow circulating with the system is reduced, and thus the cooling capacity is also reduced.
 This naturally causes the compressor to run uselessly during the periods when the bypass is operating.
 The turn down capacity varies between 0 and 100%.